andreasthoelke/dotvim/help.md

 ### Vim -> terminal commands

-grt - run command in terminal (command is string in line from cursor or vis-sel) grT - with editable command string
+gwt - run command in terminal (command is string in line from cursor or vis-sel) gwT - with editable command string

 :%! - execute all lines if the current buffer as shell commands!
 :put =system('ls')<cr> - put the return value of 'ls' into the current buffer!